fisherrjd/MealMaker9000/README.md

 # MealMaker9000
-Attempting to write a cli tool for meal plan ideas for cutting / bulking!
+Attempting to write a integrate AI with my google calendar to generate shopping lists as well as meals / timings on things!